-The brothers would wash at this fountain before proceeding into the Dining Hall.
+The brothers would wash at this fountain before proceeding into the dining hall.

 Monastic life ended here in 1834.
-That's when the king decided the powerful church was an obstacle to his vision of a modern Portugal and disbanded all monasteries.
+That's when the king decided the powerful church was an obstacle to his vision of a modern Portugal, and disbanded all monasteries.

 Pedro, heir to the Portuguese throne, was in love with the Spanish aristocrat Inês.
 Concerned about Spanish influence, Pedro's father forbade their marriage.
 They married secretly.
 The angry king had Inês murdered.

 Like religious alarm clocks, the attending angels seem poised to wake the couple on Judgment Day.
 For over 600 years Pedro and Inês have rested here…feet-to-feet, so that when the trumpets blow, they'll rise and be together again.

-A few miles away is Fatima, one of Europe's most important pilgrimage sights.
+A few miles away is Fátima, one of Europe's most important pilgrimage sights.
 The basilica, facing a vast square, marks the spot where the Virgin Mary is said to have appeared several times.

-On May 13, 1917 three young shepherds reported being visited by the Virgin Mary who said "peace is needed."
+On May 13, 1917, three young shepherds reported being visited by the Virgin Mary, who said "peace is needed."
 World War I raged on, and she appeared again on the 13th day of each of the next five months — each time calling for peace.

 Ever since, on the 13th of every month, pilgrims gather here.
-In 1930 the Vatican recognized Fatima as a bona fide miracle.
+In 1930 the Vatican recognized Fátima as a bona fide miracle.

-An hour north of Fatima is Coimbra — Portugal's leading city for 200 years.
-Only as Portugal's maritime fortunes rose, was landlocked Coimbra surpassed by the port of Lisbon.
+An hour north of Fátima is Coimbra — Portugal's leading city for 200 years.
+Only as Portugal's maritime fortunes rose was landlocked Coimbra surpassed by the port of Lisbon.

 Today Coimbra is Portugal's third-largest city and home to the country's oldest and most prestigious university.
-Coimbra is a mini-Lisbon-everything good about urban Portugal without the intensity of a big city.
+Coimbra is a mini-Lisbon: everything good about urban Portugal without the intensity of a big city.

 It was established by the Romans at a strategic bridge over the Mondego River.
-This square, Largo da Portagem, is a great place to begin your Coimbra visit — drop by the tourist office, then — pick up a pastry.
+This square, Largo da Portagem, is a great place to begin your Coimbra visit.
+Drop by the tourist office, then pick up a pastry.

 Coimbra is a delight on foot.
 You'll find yourself doing laps along the pedestrian-only main drag.
 It's perfectly straight — Roman designed.

-Historically the rich could afford to live within the protective city walls in the high town and the poor lived outside the walls.
-Even today, the low town remains a poorer, more colorful section.
+Historically the rich could afford to live within the protective city walls, in the high town, and the poor lived outside.
+Even today, the lower town is a rougher, more colorful section.

 I've arranged with the tourist office to meet a local guide.
 Throughout Europe, the tourist offices have lists of guides available for hire.
-Sometime, hiring a private guide is time and money well spent.
+Sometimes, hiring a private guide is time and money well spent.

 This gate leads into Coimbra's old town.
 Its name, Arco de Almedina, means "gate to the medina" — a reminder of Moorish times.
-Part of the old town wall, it's a double gate with a 90 degree kink in the middle for easier defense.
+Part of the old town wall, it's a double gate with a 90-degree kink in the middle for easier defense.

 Notice the two square boiling oil holes in the ceiling — to turn attacking Moors into fritters.

-Coimbra's Old Cathedral stands like a fortress in the historic center.
+Coimbra's old cathedral stands like a fortress in the historic center.

-The façade even feels Arabic.
+The facade even feels Arabic.
 Notice the crenellations along the roof of the fortress-like church.
 The Moors, while retreating, were still a threat.